-This post was originally published in October 2018, and updated most recently in October 2022.
+This post was originally published in October 2018, and was updated most recently in October 2023.

 On the night of November 12th, head outside to try and spot the Northern Taurids meteors as this shower peaks in activity on the 12th.
 The Taurids run from approximately October 20th to November 30th.
-On the night of peak activity, you can spot up to 10 meteors per hour; unfortunately, the moon will not be at a great phase, nearly full and 78% illuminated.
+On the night of peak activity, you can spot up to 10 meteors per hour.
+Best of all, the Moon will be completely in its new phase, and 0% illuminated – no light interference tonight!